Pumpkin Brownies

 As the summer fades into fall I begin to crave fall desserts like pumpkin pie, pumpkin cake, pumpkin cookies, etc.

-However, I am a chocolate lover through and through – so I created these Pumpkin Brownies as a way to satisfy my need for all things pumpkin without forsaking my first love – chocolate (these caramel brownies are also a must-make recipe)!
+However, I am a chocolate lover through and through – so I created these pumpkin brownies as a way to satisfy my need for all things pumpkin without forsaking my first love – chocolate!

-These Pumpkin Brownies are fudgy with a shiny, crinkly top and have pumpkin puree in the batter.
-They are the perfect fall dessert for chocolate lovers and only take 30 minutes to make.
+These pumpkin brownies are fudgy with a shiny, crinkly top and have pumpkin puree in the batter.
+They are the perfect fall dessert for chocolate lovers and only take 30 minutes to make, see what Jill says:

 Pumpkin Brownies: Ingredients & Substitutions